nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - The columns should be "Name", "Phone", "Email", "Address", "Gender", "Sec level", "Nearest Mrt Station", "Subject", "Enrol Date"
 - Enrol Date can be left blank
 - There must be a Enrol Date header after every Subject header
+- You can use the sample [student_data_test.csv](https://github.com/AY2324S1-CS2103T-W13-2/tp/files/13331810/student_data_test.csv) file provided to try this feature.
+However, noted that the date format may be different in different devices, make sure they are in the format MMM YYYY (e.g. Jul 2023) before importing the file.
 - Example:
 ![.csv file for 'import student_data.csv'](images/ug_images/fileExample.png)
 </box>